mangelsnc/undisclosed/README.md

 ```

 ## set
-With `undisclosed set KEY value` you can store a new secret.
+With `undisclosed set KEY value` you can store a new secret or update an existing one.

 ```
 $ undisclosed set USER root